CieloWeb/fix-this-page/README.md

 ## 🚀 Goal

-The goal of **Thix This Page** is simple:
+The goal of **Fix This Page** is simple:
 - Let users **browse the web without distractions**.
 - Provide **manual and automated tools** to clean web pages.
 - Offer **powerful customization** while remaining safe, private, and fully reversible.

-By giving the user control over their environment, Thix This Page helps make browsing smoother, faster, and more readable.
+By giving the user control over their environment, Fix This Page helps make browsing smoother, faster, and more readable.

 ---